HKUST-CSIT5970-25S/assignment-1-Isabell0z/README.md

     | Oregon - Oregon           |      4960 Mbps          |    0.158 ms      |

     > Region: US East (N. Virginia), US West (Oregon).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 All instances are `c5.large`.
 Note: Use public IP address when using iPerf within the same region.

-    > The network performance of instances deployed in the same region is much better than that of instances deployed in different regions.